Contents: Checking the engine oil level ↧ Changing engine oil and oil filter ↧ Engine Oil Life Monitoring System ↧ Gasoline engine ↧ Diesel engine ↧

 - Prolonged idling of the engine.

-- Frequent driving at low speed.
+- Frequent driving at low speeds.

 - Driving on dusty roads.